 Activate LDAC in No Time

-Sometimes, a manual selection of codecs will be required and this possible on your Android smartphone.
+Sometimes, a manual selection of codecs will be required and this is possible on your Android smartphone.
 The only thing you need to make sure is that your earphone or headphone is compliant.
 Do note that LDAC and aptX HD compliant products are usually costlier than aptX compatible ones.

 Now that you’re all set, just follow the steps below for activating LDAC on your smartphone.